 - Send an eye-catching picture with your story – if the publication doesn’t have room for a full release, they’ll often publish a photo caption instead.

-- Offer an interview with a performer (e.g. storyteller or musician) or event organiser, someone who is knowledge about the subject of the event and confident in speaking to the press.
+- Offer an interview with a performer (e.g. storyteller or musician) or event organiser, someone who is knowledgeable about the subject of the event and confident in speaking to the press.

 Identifying media opportunities

-We will be on the lookout for strong media opportunities once we begin our marketing activity from November 2021 onwards.
-We may contact you directly to discuss photo or interview opportunities, but we would also appreciate your support in identifying great stories for the media.
-Let us know if your organisation has any of the following:
+We will be on the lookout for strong media opportunities and may contact you directly to discuss photo or interview opportunities.
+But we would also appreciate your support in identifying great stories for the media.
+Please let us know if your organisation has any of the following:

 - Strong spokespeople – do you have any industry experts/curators/members of your community group who could chat with the media in depth about the subject of your event?
 Or any real characters who could meet with media e.g. a storyteller or performer?